RealFlow/Swift-CheatSheet/README.md

 ### Overview

-  * Classes can also add property observers to inherited properties
+  * Classes can add property observers to inherited properties
   * Property observers can be added to any property, stored or computed

 ### Defining a base class

-  * Any class that does not inherit from another class is known s base class
   * Swift classes do not inherit from a universal base class
-  * Classes you define without a superclass, are base classes.

     ```swift
     class Vehicle {
         var currentSpeed = 0.0